 The center structure within the nose (the septum) may be crooked, which can be the cause of breathing difficulties or sleep disorders.
 This can be straightened with a septoplasty procedure, a variation of rhinoplasty during which the surgeon straightens, trims, or repositions the deviated septum.

 This procedure usually only requires incisions inside the nose, without visible scars after healing.
-When surgery is performed to improve your nasal function (improve breathing), your insurance may pay for part or all of the procedure, so be sure to verify your insurance in the case of certain rhinoplasty specialty procedures like septoplasty or revision rhinoplasty.
+When surgery is performed to improve your nasal function (improve breathing), your insurance may pay for part or all of the procedure, so be sure to verify your insurance in the case of spacific Charlotte NC rhinoplasty specialty procedures, such as septoplasty or revision rhinoplasty.

 Depending on the complexity of your procedure, your surgeon may suggest either general or local anesthesia.
 There are two types of incisions for rhinoplasty: open or endonasal.
 In an open rhinoplasty, an incision is placed under your nose, between the nostrils, connecting with other incisions within the nose structure.